oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 segment](#TermCast).

 ::: example
-Example ##ex: model path addressing an annotation on a navigation property vs. term cast addressing an annotation on the resource addressed by the navigation property
+Example ##ex: model path segment addressing an annotation on a navigation property vs. term cast addressing an annotation on the resource addressed by the navigation property
 ```
 .../Items@Core.Description